rekhaDevs/samagragovernance.in/src/pages/team/index.md

   - bio: >-
       Swechcha holds a Master’s degree in Social Work from Madras School of Social Work, University of Madras and a Bachelor’s degree in Mathematics from Kamala Nehru College, University of Delhi.
-Before joining Samagra,she was working as a Consultant and Program Implementer at Multiple Action Research Group (MARG) where she was primarily involved in research, documentation and data analysis work.
+Before joining Samagra, she was working as a Consultant and Program Implementer at Multiple Action Research Group (MARG) where she was primarily involved in research, documentation and data analysis work.

       A strong motivation to work on governance issues and improving the quality of life of citizens brought her to Samagra.
-Currently, she is part of the CEO's Office.
+Currently, she is part of the Central Team in the Delhi office.
     image: /img/edited_img_7622.jpg
     linkedInProfile: 'https://www.linkedin.com/in/swechcha-ganapati-224aaabb/'
     name: Swechcha Ganapati
-    project: CEO's Office
+    project: Central Team
   - bio: >-
       Tarang holds a Bachelor's degree in Electronics and Communication Engineering from Vellore Institute of Technology.
 After graduating, Tarang